Research

 Tam, K-P., Lee, S-L., & Chao, M. M. (2013).
 Saving Mr. Nature: Anthropomorphism enhances connectedness to and protectiveness toward nature.
 Journal of Experimental Social Psychology, 49, 514-521.

 It is widely recognized that mainstream psychological knowledge has been developed based on a very narrow geographical representation of humans, mostly from the United States and other Western, Educated, Industrialized, Rich, and Democratic (WEIRD) populations.
 Two recent review articles of mine demonstrated that the field of environmental psychology is no exception to this problem.
-With this concern in mind, I have been actively advocating for deepening environmental psychology’s sensitivity to the context-dependence of human responses to environmental problems.
-Specifically, I argue that cross-national comparisons are indispensable.
-My research has demonstrated that, for example, the effects of personal attributes (e.g., environmental concern, values) on environmental action are stronger in societies characterized by an emphasis on self-expression (e.g., individualistic cultures, loose cultures), weaker social cynicism, and stronger norms of generalized trust.
-Political contexts also matter.
-My studies have revealed that the relationships between environmental motivations and participation in environmental activism are stronger among societies with a higher density of environmental NGOs and more democracy.
+With this concern in mind, I have introduced cross-cultural environmental psychology, a meta-theoretial perspective emphasizing the need for culturally informed theories and methods that positions people’s interactions with natural and built environments as embedded in sociocultural contexts.

 Key publications